7 Low Cost Home Security Tactics

 3. Yard Signs and Window Stickers

-A sign or window sticker warning that your home is armed by a security system may deter burglars, even if your home doesn’t really have a security system.
+A sign or window sticker warning that your home is armed by a security system or has cameras may deter burglars, even if your home doesn’t really have a security system.

 However, some signs and stickers look more believable than others, and if you have a fake company logo on your yard sign, it’s pretty easy nowadays for a determined thief to whip out their smartphone, Google the brand, and see if it’s a legitimate company or not.